 How is the shipping industry informed about the reporting areas?

-After defining the reporting area, Member States should, in accordance with Article 22(2) of Directive 2002/59/EC, as amended, inform the shipping industry (masters, agents and operators etc.) of the boundaries of the reporting areas through the appropriate nautical publications.
+After defining the reporting area, Member States should, in accordance with Article 22(2) of the VTMIS Directive, inform the shipping industry (masters, agents and operators etc.) of the boundaries of the reporting areas through the appropriate nautical publications.

 For which ships should Incident Reports be sent?

-In principle, Incident reports should (according to Article 2 of Directive 2002/59/EC, as amended) be sent for ships of 300 gross tonnage and upwards excluding:
+In principle, Incident reports should (according to Article 2 of the VTMIS Directive) be sent for ships of 300 gross tonnage and upwards excluding:

 warships, naval auxiliaries and other ships owned or operated by a Member State and used for non-commercial public service, and;